 The problem, in plain language, is that your phone is your personal property.
 It is something that carries far more than phone numbers to contact family, friends, and co-workers.
 It likely has a mapping app that tracks where you are going and where you have been.
-It may have social media apps that share personal details of your life.
-It may have emails with private information.
+It may have social media apps on which you share personal details of your life.
+It may have emails and texts with private information.
 These are just a few strong reasons to say no to a search of your phone.

 But can an officer just take my phone and search it?

 If you give them permission, yes, they generally can.
 So don’t.
-If not, they will often need to get a warrant to search your phone.
-To get a warrant, the officer would likely need to contact a judge and explain that there is the likelihood of criminal activity and that to thwart this activity they must search your phone.
+If you say no, they will likely need to get a warrant to go through your phone.
+To get a warrant, the officer would need to contact a judge and explain that there is the likelihood of criminal activity and that to thwart this activity they must search your phone.
 This is not a low bar to pass.
-They must convince they judge of the necessity of the search.
+Police must convince the judge of the necessity of the search.

 If they get the warrant, they could search your phone.
 However, it is important to note that there are certain things they do not need a warrant to find.
 We mention social media accounts above.
-Posting on social media may result in a public post, which is then easily accessible to enforcement officers without a warrant.
-So, as always, be careful about what you put online.
+Some posts on social media are public, which is easily accessible to enforcement officers without a warrant.
+So, as always, be careful about what information you choose to put online.

 What if I am charged with a crime after a police officer conducts a stop?